vilhess/face-recognition/README.md

 # Face Analysis and Recognition 📷

-This project allows you to analyze and recognize faces using a webcam or uploaded photos.
+This project allows you to analyze and recognize faces using a webcam or uploaded photos using streamlit.
 The project utilizes the OpenCV, Streamlit, face_recognition, and DeepFace libraries to detect faces, analyze emotions, and recognize individuals.

 ## Installation 💻